NoahCHuber/CSCISeniorProject/docs/SwiftEdgeRequirementsDoc.md

 SwiftEdge Security aligns with broader educational and practical goals by offering a real-world cybersecurity solution that demonstrates scripting, GUI design, API integration, and system administration techniques, all while addressing key points in day-to-day Windows system management.

 ### 1.3 Definitions, Acronyms and Abbreviations
+> Below are definitions, acronyms, or abbreviations used through the SRD.

 **GUI:** Graphical User Interface
 **SRD:** Software Requirements Document